testdouble/csharp-testing-example/BankOCR/README.md

 ## Implementing step definitions

-When you run the tests, SpecFlow will output method stubs of step definitions to implement the tests like this:
+You can have SpecFlow generate your step definitions by right-clicking on your feature file in the editor and then clicking "Generate Step Definitions".
+[SpecFlow Getting Started Guide](http://www.specflow.org/getting-started/)

 ```
 [When(@"^I parse the file$")]